jidongxiao/CSCI1200-DataStructures/hws/07_search_engine/README.md

 2. query searching
 3. page ranking

-And thus, in this assignment, you are recommended to write your search engine following this same order of 3 steps (the reason this is just a recommendation, rather than a requirement, is because one mentor told us that she can produce all the results in the web crawling stage, and she doesn't need 3 steps.
+And thus, in this assignment, you are recommended to write your search engine following this same order of 3 steps (the reason this is just a recommendation, rather than a requirement, is because one mentor told us that she can produce all the results in the web crawling stage, and she doesn't need 3 steps).
 More details about each of these 3 steps are described below:

 ### Web Crawling